Dealing with the Most Common Alzheimer’s and Dementia Symptoms

 To help you deal with these challenging issues, we recommend this free guide from the Alzheimer’s Association.

 You can turn directly to the specific behavior that you’re currently dealing with.
-In one short page, clear instructions walk you through how to understand and manage the situation.
+In a single page, clear instructions walk you through understanding and managing the situation.

 The guide has practical advice on how to deal with these 7 common behaviors: